For Providers: How to Report a Cancer Case

-Urologists and dermatologists have forms that are specific to those specialties:
+Urology, dermatology, and hematology-oncology have forms that are specific to those specialties:

 All other providers can use the General Report Form.

-The report forms are editable pdfs that can be completed on the computer or printed.
-These forms can be mailed or faxed to UCR:
+The report forms are editable pdfs that can be completed on the computer then printed or printed then filled-out by hand.
+The completed forms should then be mailed or faxed to UCR:

 Electronic Reporting Through Centers for Medicare & Medicaid Electronic Health Record (EHR) Incentive Program

 Health care providers can opt to report their cases electronically through the Centers for Medicare and Medicaid Electronic Health Record (EHR) Incentive Program, also known as Meaningful Use or Advancing Care Information.